cchudzicki-ocw-testing/RES.CMS-504-spring-2021/content/resources/res-cms504s21.md

     on Flickr.
 License: CC BY.)'
   credit: '(Courtesy of [Nenad Stojkovic](https://www.flickr.com/photos/nenadstojkovic/51719363882)
     on Flickr.
 License: CC BY.)'
-  image-alt: A woman sitting at a table with a latop reading a book with her right
+  image-alt: A woman sitting at a table with a laptop reading a book with her right
     hand with her left hand holding at a notebook.
 learning_resource_types: []
 license: https://creativecommons.org/licenses/by-nc-sa/4.0/